mgnfy-view/yield-strategy-manager/README.md

 ## About The Project

 A yield strategy manager to be used by AI agents to maximize yield by allocating funds accross strategies.
-Developed for the EthGlobal Agentic hackathon.
+The yield strategy manager contract serves as an entrypoint to create positions on different supported strategies (whitelisted by admin).
+The deposit function has a generalized signature suitable for most strategies/integrations, however, any additional parameters can be abi encoded and sent along with the call.

 ### Built With